-Common stock outstanding after this offering 74,633,226 shares(1)(2)

-Option to Purchase Additional Shares

-1,650,000 shares.
-The shares to be sold upon any exercise of the underwriters' option to purchase additional shares will be sold by us and the selling shareholders on a pro rata basis.
-Please read "Selling Shareholders" and the offering, will be approximately \$308.8 million, based on an assumed offering price to the public of \$37.64 per share.
+The Offering Common stock offered Common stock outstanding after this offering 8,500,000 shares(1) 74,633,226 shares(1)(2) Option to Purchase Additional Shares 1,275,000 shares.
+Please read "Underwriting-Option to Purchase Additional Shares" for more information.
+Use of proceeds The net proceeds to us from this offering, after deducting discounts to the underwriters and estimated expenses of the offering, will be approximately \$266.5 million.
 Net proceeds to us, together with cash on hand and borrowings under our bank credit facility, are expected to be used to finance the cash consideration related to our pending Kerr-McGee Transaction and to pay related fees and expenses.
 Any net proceeds from this offering that we do not use for the purposes described above will be used for general corporate purposes, which may include among other things, funding capital expenditures related to our drilling activities.
-We will not receive any of the proceeds from the sale of our common stock by the selling shareholders.
-Certain of the selling shareholders are members of our senior management.
-Please read "Use of
+Please read "Use of Proceeds."
+NYSE symbol WTI